oktadev/spring-boot-ionic-example/TUTORIAL.md

 yarn add angular-stormpath-ionic
 ```

 Modify `src/app/app.module.ts` to define a `stormpathConfig` function.
-This function is used to configure the `endpointPrefix` to point to the DNS label for your Client API instance.
+This function is used to configure the `endpointPrefix` to point to your Spring Boot API.
 Import `StormpathModule`, `StormpathIonicModule`, and override the instance of `StormpathConfiguration`.
 You’ll also need to append Stormpath's pre-built Ionic pages to `entryComponents`.

-**NOTE:** You can find and configure your DNS label by logging into https://api.stormpath.com and navigating to Applications > My Application > Policies > Client API > DNS Label.
-Since mine is “raible”, I’ll be using `raible.apps.stormpath.io` for this example.

 ```typescript
 import { StormpathConfiguration, StormpathModule } from 'angular-stormpath';